nodejs/node/doc/api/async_hooks.md

 ## Terminology

-An async resource represents either a _handle_ or a _request_.
+An asynchronous resource represents an object with an associated callback.

-Handles are a reference to a system resource.
-Each handle can be continually reused to access and operate on the referenced resource.

-Requests are short lived data structures created to accomplish one task.
-The callback for a request should always and only ever fire one time, which is when the assigned task has either completed or encountered an error.
-Requests are used by handles to perform tasks such as accepting a new connection or writing data to disk.
+This callback may be called multiple times, for example, the `connection` event in `net.createServer`, or just a single time like in `fs.open`.
+A resource can also be closed the callback is fired.
+AsyncHooks does not explicitly distinguish between these different cases but will represent them as the abstract concept that is a resource.

 ## Public API

 ### Overview

 Following is a simple overview of the public API.
-All of this API is explained in more detail further down.

 ```js
 const async_hooks = require('async_hooks');